Goddes Figurine

 News Research

-During the fall term 2024, Pitt undergraduate students worked with Dr. Hanks and PhD candidate Emily Eklund, to undertake archaeological geophysical surveys in Westinghouse Park, a 10.2 acre city park in Pittsburgh’s east end.
+During the 2024-25 academic year, Pitt undergraduate students worked with Dr. Hanks and PhD candidate Emily Eklund, to undertake archaeological geophysical surveys in Westinghouse Park, a 10.2 acre city park in Pittsburgh’s east end.
 This project, in collaboration with the City of Pittsburgh and the Westinghouse Legacy, a non-profit created to honor George Westinghouse Jr. (The Westinghouse Legacy), is focused on providing survey results that will better locate the original foundations of Westinghouse’s “Solitude” estate home and underground laboratory complex that includes a preserved underground tunnel system that connected them.
 George Westinghouse and his wife Marguerite lived at this location from 1871 until 1918.

 Undergraduate students Alexis Duley, Jalen Manhertz and Sophia Zar surveying with earth resistance instrument.